dennis20413/2025-AI-EMI/week4/quiz 1 self intro by AI.md

 # AI-Generated Self-Introductions: Tone, Effectiveness, and Optimization

+## 📌 Professional Self-Introduction

+Hello, my name is **Dennis Chen**, and I am currently a **sophomore at Chung Hua University (CHU)**, enrolled in the **3+2 cooperative Data Science degree program with the University of California, Irvine (UCI)**.
+I specialize in calculus, leveraging my expertise across multiple disciplines to analyze and interpret complex data effectively.

+I am proficient in **English, Traditional Chinese, and Japanese**, allowing me to navigate diverse cultural and professional environments.
+With a strong foundation in **data science and business administration**, I am continuously developing my analytical, programming, and problem-solving skills to contribute meaningfully to data-driven decision-making.

+I am eager to apply my knowledge and skills in real-world projects and collaborations, particularly in areas that bridge **data science, business strategy, and technology**.
+I look forward to connecting with professionals and academics who share a passion for innovation and data-driven insights.

+Thank you for your time—I look forward to engaging in meaningful discussions and collaborations.

+---

 ## 📌 Questions

 1️⃣ **How does AI change the tone and structure between formal, casual, and creative styles?**